Study-to-residence planning — how your qualification links to a longer-term pathway

 Eligibility

-• Qualification & skill alignment
+• Qualification and skill alignment

-• Work rights & experience path
+• Work rights and experience

 • Policy horizon awareness